artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 ---

+## Known Limitations

+- **CUDA-only**: Qwen3-TTS is designed for NVIDIA GPUs.
+CPU inference is extremely slow and not recommended.
+- **Mac local support**: Apple Silicon (MPS) support is experimental and not currently documented here.
+This project focuses on Colab for reliability.
+- **English quality varies by model**: Preset voices are strongest in their native languages.
+English works well, but results may vary by speaker.
+- **Long-form generation**: Very long passages (>1–2 minutes) should be generated in segments for stability.

+---

 ## ⚠️ GPU Usage Limits

 Colab's free plan has session time limits (up to 12 hours depending on availability and usage patterns).
 If the runtime disconnects mid-generation, the notebook can be resumed — model download is cached within the session.